Bird flu outbreak: Central team takes stock of situation in Kerala

 State Animal Husbandry Minister K Raju has said there is no history of the H5N8 virus being transmitted to humans.

-Authorities have banned the sale of bird meat and eggs in the affected regions.
+Authorities have banned sale of bird meat and eggs in the affected regions.

 To provide relief to the affected farmers, the state government has decided to compensate them for culling their birds.